 The Director has a duty to monitor and review the operation of the Code of Corporate Governance and as part of this process the Director ensures an annual assessment of the Organisation's compliance with the Code of Corporate Governance is undertaken.
-The local code was last formally reviewed in 2017 and will be formally reviewed again in the financial year 2020-2021.
+The local code was last formally reviewed in 2017.